AnarchoBooleanism/saphnet-wireguard-template/README.md

 *Note:* To take down the WireGuard connection, simply run `wg-quick down <CONFIG_FILE_NAME>`.

 ### Step 5: Creating services to automatically set up WireGuard on startup (optional)
 If you want wg-quick to automatically run on startup, you will need to create a systemd service.
-To do this, simply run `systemctl enable wg-quick@<CONFIG_FILE_NAME>`
+To do this, simply run `systemctl enable wg-quick@<CONFIG_FILE_NAME>`.

+## Troubleshooting

+If something is going wrong, you may have these going on:
+- test